WesHolmes/Database_managment_system_project/README.md

-# Database Management System
+# Employee Database Management System
 ## Overview
 This is a database management system built with Flask and SQLite.
-It allows users to manage employee records, including adding, updating, and deleting employees.

 ## Features
 - View employees in the database